nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `untag INDEX t/TAG`

-* Removes the tag from the client at the specific `INDEX`
+* Removes the tag from the client at the specific `INDEX`.
-* Only one tag can be removed at once
+* Only one tag can be removed at once.
-* If the tag is not found, a warining will be displayed
+* If the tag is not found, a warning will be displayed.

 Example:
 - `untag 1 t/urgent`

 ### Setting an appointment: `setappointment`

-Sets an appointment date for a client
+Sets an appointment date for a client.

 Format: `setappointment INDEX d/[YYYY-MM-DD]`

-* Sets appointment date for the client at the specific `INDEX`
+* Sets appointment date for the client at the specific `INDEX`.
-* If the date is left empty, the current appointment date will be removed
-* Setting the appointment date to the same date will override the original date, no changes will be made effectively
+* Setting the appointment date to the same date will override the original date, no changes will be made effectively.

 Example:
 - `setappointment 1 d/2024-11-23`

+* If the date is left empty, the current appointment date will be removed.

+Example:
+- `setappointment 1 d/` removes the appointment date for the client at index 1.

 ### Searching and filtering clients: `find`